mircealungu/mircea/notes/Import-Boilerplate.md

 ![](../docs/assets/use_state_imports.png)

 Yes, it's important to differentiate the `useState` function from the `react` packckage from another possibly elsewhere defined `useState` function.
 However, in this project, the only `useState` function used in all the 75 different components is the one defined in the `react` package.
-When in dozens of files in a project one finds themselves always, importing the same function or class over and over again, it becomes a bit silly.
+When in dozens of files in a project one finds themselves always importing the same function or class over and over again, it becomes a bit silly.
+And it's against the ethos of programming, that of automating the repetitive tasks.

 So I wonder, if a possible solution would be some kind of import visibility inheritance: an import at the top level of a module being visible in the submodules, unless overloaded.
 From a user's POV, this would save quite a bit of duplication and tedious overspecification.